jdno/alfred-gitignore/README.md

     gitignore

+**Important!** `alfred-gitignore` is shipped as an unsigned binary, which in recent versions of macOS this will prompt a warning.
+Go to `System Preferences` in macOS, click on `Security & Privacy`, and allow `alfred-gitignore` to run.

 When running the workflow for the first time, only an action to update the templates will be shown.
 Run this action to download the [latest templates from GitHub][templates].
 When the download is done, press `Enter` to start building a